MH-LIKHON/MP3-Brainery/README.md

 ```
 Brainery is hosted on an Ubuntu Server (VM) using Gunicorn as the WSGI server and Nginx as a reverse proxy.
-This configuration provides a stable production environment with automatic HTTP→HTTPS redirection
+This configuration provides a stable production environment with automatic HTTP to HTTPS redirection
 and secure access through a self-signed SSL certificate.
 ```